Codecademy/docs/content/sql/concepts/window-functions/terms/NTILE/NTILE.md

 ## Syntax

-The "..." signs are meant to indicate code before or after the syntax below.
+The `...` used below is meant to indicate code before or after the `NTILE()` clause below.
 It's not part of the actual syntax.

 A number is required between the () tags.